frederic-perez/AmE-dictionary/data/dictionary.md

 __decreed__ _v_
 __decrepit__ _adj_ :two::hammer:
 __decriminalize__ _v_ Make legal. _Syn_ legalize, legitimize
-__decry__ _v_ :nine::m: (decried; decrying) Publicly denounce. _They decried human rights abuses._ _Ms.
-Le Pen decried the family subsidies that immigrants receive just as native-born French people do._ _Democrats were decrying what they called a war on women._
+__decry__ _v_ :nine::m: (decried; decrying) /dih-KRY/ To express strong disapproval of.
+Publicly denounce. _They decried human rights abuses._ _Ms.
+Le Pen decried the family subsidies that immigrants receive just as native-born French people do._ _Democrats were decrying what they called a war on women._ _The editorial decried the shuttering of the movie theater, which has been a local landmark for many years._
 __decussate<sup>1</sup>__ _v_
 __decussate<sup>2</sup>__ _adj_
 __decypher__ _v_ :mega: